 - Responses from ten regional meetings hosted by the Ministry of Health, with more than 1,000 attendees across the meetings

-- Responses from 10 hui hosted by Te Puni Kōkiri, with more than 200 attendees across all the hui
+- Responses from 11 hui hosted by Te Puni Kōkiri, with nearly 200 attendees across all the hui

 - Responses from seven Pacific fono with Whānau Ora navigators, whānau, and youth practitioners, with more than 200 attendees across the fono